 - Night sweats and hot flashes - a change in hormone levels can cause changes in our internal thermostat

 - Sore breasts - erratic estrogen levels can cause breast tenderness to occur

 - Headaches – premenstrual headaches can begin or increase during this time

-- Weight gain – the high estrogen of early perimenopause makes gaining weight more likely
+- Weight gain – the relatively high estrogen (as compared to lower progesterone) of early perimenopause makes gaining weight more likely

 - Cramps – often times, cramps that once occurred in your 20s have returned

 - Shorter cycles – slightly shorter cycles by an average of 27 days

 - Low libido – lack of interest in sex is common

 - Vaginal dryness – this can be caused by the decline in estrogen levels